bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 ## Let's continue

-Continuing the in-depth analysis started with the previous article "[How to stream data over HTTP using Node and Fetch API][part1]", in this one we will see how to apply [HTTP streaming] within [Next.js] the well-known React framework to create complete web applications.
+Continuing the in-depth analysis started with the previous article "[How to stream data over HTTP using Node and Fetch API][part1]", in this one we will see how to apply [HTTP streaming] within [Next.js] the well-known [React] framework to create complete web applications.

-Summarizing, in the [previous article][part1] we have dealt with:
+In the [previous article][part1], we covered how to:

-* How to split our overall computation in smaller tasks which can return a partial (_and consistent_) result using the [async generators][async generator]
+* Divide our overall computation into smaller tasks that can return a partial (and consistent) result using [async generators][async generator]
-* How to return data chunk over http using [Node.js] [http.ServerResponse] from the Server
+* Send data chunks over HTTP using [Node.js] [ServerResponse] from the Server
-* How to use a [readable stream] form [Fetch API] to consume the data chunk over http in the Client
+* Use a [readable stream] from [Fetch API] to receive the data chunks over HTTP on the Client

 ## Next.js implementation

+In [Next.js] the main implementation steps are:
-Take note that the implementation will be based on [typescript] to make in evidence the objects' type  that we are going to use.
-In [Next.js] the main implementation topics are:
+> Take note that the implementation will be based on [typescript] to make in evidence the objects' type  that we are going to use.

 * Create an instance of [ReadableStream] that fetch data from an [async generator]
 * Create a [Response object][Response] specialization that accept a [ReadableStream] as result body